NREL/OpenStudio-HPXML-Calibration/README.md

 ## Testing

 Can be run with `uv run pytest` from the repo root.
+(If you need to restrict the number of concurrent workers, you can use e.g. `uv run pytest -n <NUM>`.)